What to expect from a possible June summit between Putin and Biden

 At nearly every turn, there is a point of friction between Moscow and Washington.

 In March, Biden answered in the affirmative when asked during an interview if he thought Putin was a “killer.”
-A month later, the United States slapped a new round of economic sanctions on Russia for its cyberespionage campaigns.
+A month later, the United States imposed a new round of economic sanctions on Russia for its cyberespionage campaigns.

 Both ambassadors are back in their respective countries.
-Russia recalled its envoy to the United States in April “for consultations,” and Moscow then recommended the U.S. ambassador, John Sullivan, return to Washington.
-He left Moscow April 20.
+Russia recalled its envoy to the United States in April “for consultations,” and Moscow then recommended that U.S. Ambassador John Sullivan return to Washington.
+He left Moscow on April 20.

-Meanwhile, Putin has made it clear he is sticking with Belarus’s authoritarian leader, Alexander Lukashenko, after widespread protests last year following elections that opposition groups called rigged to ensure Lukashenko stayed in power.
+Meanwhile, Putin has made it clear that he is sticking with Alexander Lukashenko, Belarus’s authoritarian leader, after widespread protests last year following elections that opposition groups called rigged to ensure that Lukashenko stayed in power.

-Russia’s main security agency said last month it arrested two Belarusians who were purportedly working on a plot to overthrow the Belarus government and kill Lukashenko.
-Lukashenko told Belarusian television there was foreign involvement in the alleged plot, “most likely the FBI, the CIA.”
+Russia’s main security agency said last month that it arrested two Belarusians who were purportedly working on a plot to overthrow the Belarus government and kill Lukashenko.
+Lukashenko told Belarusian television that there was foreign involvement in the alleged plot, “most likely the FBI, the CIA.”

 Kremlin spokesman Dmitry Peskov said Putin raised the alleged coup in his April call with Biden.

-The United States and Russia are also on opposite sides of the decade-long civil war in Syria: Moscow supports Syrian President Bashar al-Assad's government while Washington has supported local Kurdish fighters and others.
-There have been occasional skirmishes between the U.S. and Russian forces that patrol northeast Syria.
+The United States and Russia are also on opposite sides of the decade-long civil war in Syria: Moscow supports Syrian President Bashar al-Assad’s government while Washington has backed local Kurdish fighters and others.
+Occasional skirmishes between the U.S. and Russian forces that patrol northeast Syria have occurred.

 For Biden, the shadow of Helsinki

-When Trump stood beside Putin at a news conference after the 2018 Helsinki summit, he refused to blame Putin for meddling in the 2016 U.S. election, sparking fierce criticism at home.
+When Trump stood beside Putin at a news conference after the 2018 Helsinki summit, he refused to blame Putin for meddling in the 2016 U.S. presidential election, sparking fierce criticism at home.

-Biden will likely have that in the back of his mind ahead of his summit with Putin, said Dmitri Trenin, director of the Carnegie Moscow Center.
+Biden is likely to have that in the back of his mind ahead of his summit with Putin, said Dmitri Trenin, director of the Carnegie Moscow Center.

 “It’s just like the ‘killer’ remark — he will have to show at that news conference that he is no Donald Trump,” Trenin said.
 “He will not agree with Putin more than a minimum that can be explained to the American people as a victory for U.S. diplomacy with Russia.”